-1. If a producer only uses stereo signals in his arrangement, the end result will be confusing.
-By using only stereo signals, it is impossible to locate all the instruments.
+1. Mono vs. Stereo: By using only stereo signals, it is impossible to locate all the instruments!
 The choice of which elements should be mono or stereo belongs to the producer.
 It is common, however, for the kick drum to be mono since it is the leading element in electronic music.

-2. When trying to create a sense of depth in their mix, many beginners will inundate their sound with reverb (and other effects).
-To avoid this, and still deliver a sense of depth, a solution is to employ a mono reverb signal with a long tail.
-In order to clean up the sound, an EQ could be added to reduce the higher frequency content of reverberation.
+2. Applying effects: When trying to create a sense of depth in their mix, many beginners will inundate their sound with reverb (and other effects).
+To avoid this, a solution would be to employ a mono reverb signal with a long tail.
+In order to clean up the sound, an EQ can be added to reduce the higher frequency content of reverberation.

-3. Another major mistake is creeping mix faders.
-It corresponds to the gradual increase of the volume of each channel, with the (impossible) aim of hearing one instrument clearly over another.
+3. ‘Creeping mix faders’: It corresponds to the gradual increase of the volume of each channel, with the (impossible) aim of hearing one instrument clearly over another.
 When a novice engineer does this, he does not take headroom into consideration.
 Maximum headroom is a level which should not be reached if you want your mix to retain a defined sonic definition.

-STEP 1: Before starting to learn how to mix, you should always make sure that you save the session.
-By doing that, you will always have an original version with unaltered audio tracks where you can go back to.
+#1.
+Make sure that you save the session.
+That way, you will always have an original version with unaltered audio tracks where you can go back to!

-STEP 2: The rule before starting to mix is to set correct monitoring levels through your audio interface.
+#2.
+Set correct monitoring levels through your audio interface.
 You should be able to hear your music clearly whilst being able to have a conversation over it.
-It is important to note down that loudness can be a misleading factor.
-A mix should sound great at a low volume.
+Any mix should sound great at a low volume!

-STEP 4: Editing is often underestimated in mixing.
-However, during the mixing process, you should know that it is common to have to cut, paste or even remove things from the mix for it to sound good.
-Sometimes, parts of vocals or guitar noises such as useless breaths or “s” sounds (see: de-esser*) can be removed.
+#4.
+Editing is often underestimated in mixing.
+It is common to have to cut, paste or even remove certain sounds from the mix for it to sound good.

-STEP 8: Once you have checked the levels, used eq and panned, it is time to use compression.
+#8.
+It is now time to use compression!
 Compression gives balance to the dynamic range of a track.
 You should mostly use it on bass and vocals.
-If overused, it can really be detrimental to your tracks.
+The trick with compression is to not overuse it!

 - Attack = how long it takes to start this reduction